-The other things you should know about Chinese design patents are that the patent grants its holder exclusive use of the aesthetic features of a product, not its functioning portion.
+The other thing you should know about Chinese design patents are that the patent grants its holder exclusive use of the aesthetic features of a product, not its functioning portion.
 In other words, the patent is on how the product looks; its external appearance.
 Not kidding, but it is quite possible the small Chinese company with the mobile phone design patent could use its design patent against any cell phone company with a product that looks like an iPhone.

-But let’s step back and look at what it really means to have a design patent, and I will do that by explaining (in a compilation form) the design patent cases our China attorneys have recently been handling.
+But let’s step back and look at what it really means to have a Chinese design patent, and I will do that by explaining (in compilation form) the design patent cases our China attorneys have recently been handling.

 In the design patent cases my law firm has handled, nobody has yet actually had customs block their product from leaving China.
 The reason is because China customs generally requires a party seeking such a block to post a substantial bond.
 That substantial bond then becomes available to the party whose product has been blocked by customs.
 Again though, you want to avoid these cases if at all possible because even if you end up prevailing, you will need to incur considerable time, trouble and money to get there.

 The difference between the cases we have handled and the Apple one is that in our cases the Chinese companies threaten to get an order blocking our client from having their product made in China, but they never do.
 They never do because they know the cost of doing so is high and the likelihood of their getting such an order and having that order stick is low.
 I once read that something like 85 percent of China design patents get invalidated when challenged.
 These Chinese companies fear that if we were to challenge their design patents we would prevail, so they are hesitant to spend money only to lose in the end.
 The Chinese company’s power comes from the design patent threat, not from reality.